Dieter Leisegang: Life

-Dieter Leisegang was born on November 25, 1942, the eleventh child to painter and cartographer Gustav Leisegang.
-He spent his childhood in the city of Wiesbaden until his family relocated to Offenbach am Main in 1959.
+Dieter Leisegang was born on November 25, 1942, the eleventh child of painter and cartographer Gustav Engelbert Leisegang (1896-1972) and Margaretha Gretel Horn (1904-1980).
+Dieter spent his childhood in the city of Wiesbaden until his family relocated to Offenbach am Main in 1959.
 His first literary works and poems appeared in the 1950s and were published in newspapers, magazines, and anthologies.

-After graduating secondary school, Leisegang studied history, German, and Philosophy at the Johann Wolfgang Goethe University, primarily under the instruction of Theodor W. Adorno and Julius Jakob Schaaf.
-Leisegang took Schaaf's approach of "Universal Relational Theory" and developed it further into a "draft of a philosophy of relationships", with which "Leisegang leaves behind a self-contained philosophical oeuvre, in which, with a staggering systematic power at the highest level of both introspection and argumentation, profound historical knowledge of the entire history of philosophy seamlessly unites" (Julius Schaaf).

-In 1963 Leisegang met typographer and publisher Horst Heiderhoff, together with whom he released the poetry series "Das Neuste Gedicht" ("The Newest Poem").
-In the same year, however, he was forced to take a break from his studies at the university due to a serious lung condition.
+After graduating from secondary school, Leisegang attended Johann Wolfgang Goethe University (Frankfurt am Main) for several years.
+In 1963 he met publisher and typographer Horst Heiderhoff, together with whom he released the poetry series "Das Neuste Gedicht" ("The Newest Poem").
+In the same year, however, Leisegang was forced to take a break from his studies at the university, due to a serious lung condition.
 After an operation, he was able to return to his studies in 1967.
-Already during his years at university Leisegang worked a variety of different jobs: as a teaching assistant for an aesthetics course at the Werkkunstschule (College of Design Offenbach) (1968–1960); as a lecturer for text and rhetoric at the Technical College for Industrial Advertising and Sales Promotion in Kassel (1968–1971); and as a freelancer in the editorial department “Art and Literature” for the Hessischer Rundfunk (Hessisch Broadcasting).
+Already during his years at university, Leisegang worked a variety of different jobs: as a teaching assistant for an aesthetics course at the Werkkunstschule (College of Design) (in Offenbach) (1968–1960); as a lecturer for text and rhetoric at the Technical College for Industrial Advertising and Sales Promotion (in Kassel) (1968–1971); and as a freelancer in the editorial department “Art and Literature” for the Hessischer Rundfunk (Hessisch Broadcasting).

+In 1969 Leisegang finished his doctorate in philosophy (under philosophers Julius Jakob Schaaf and Theodor W. Adorno) at the Johann Wolfgang Goethe University with a dissertation titled Die drei Potenzen der Relation (Frankfurt: Heiderhoff, 1969) (The Three Powers of Relation).
+In his dissertation Leisegang took Schaaf's approach of "Universal Relational Theory" and developed it further into a "draft of a philosophy of relationships".
+Commenting on Leisegang's Die drei Potenzen der Relation, Schaaf stated that "Leisegang leaves behind a self-contained philosophical oeuvre, in which, with a staggering systematic power at the highest level of both introspection and argumentation, profound historical knowledge of the entire history of philosophy seamlessly unites".
+While a student at the university Leisegang had also studied German, German literature, and art history (under Paul Stöcklein), and East European History (under Klaus Zernack).